1–2 spots available for Q2 · Claim yours

 5. Cache bypass for session cookies so logged-in users see fresh pages

-This setup stops about 95% of the real traffic noise I see hit client origins.
-The other 5% that matters goes into a monthly review.
+This setup stops most of the real traffic noise I see hit client origins.
+The rest goes into a monthly review.

-The same stack is what I used on the Cuez API optimization project where the origin had to spend all its CPU on actual API work, not on serving static assets or fighting bots.
-That's part of how the API went from 3 seconds to 300ms.
+The same stack is what I used on the Cuez API optimisation project, where the origin had to spend all its CPU on actual API work, not on serving static assets or fighting bots.
+That is part of how the API went from 3 seconds to 300ms — a 10x improvement.
+On the bolttech payment integration work I led for the $1B+ unicorn, the same edge discipline kept 99.9% uptime across 40+ payment provider integrations with zero post-launch critical bugs.

 FAQ